IgorBondezam/Card-Magic-Spring/README.md

 - **Spring Boot Starter Web**: To build RESTful web services and APIs.
 - **Liquibase**: For database versioning and migration.
 - **Java JWT**: For implementing JSON Web Token (JWT)-based authentication.
+- **RabbitMQ**: For queue management and asynchronous message processing.
 - **Lombok**: To reduce boilerplate code through annotations like `@Getter`, `@Setter`, etc.
 - **Spring Boot DevTools**: To enhance the development experience with hot reloads.
 - **PostgreSQL**: The primary database used for persistence.